Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 \subsubsection{Trios}

-A trio is a (diploid) family of mother, father and son that are sequenced separately.
-We restrict our analysis to autosomes, where the alleles of the son are the copies of a paternal and a maternal allele.
+A trio is a (diploid) family of mother, father and child that are sequenced separately.
+We assume that father and mother are two unrelated individuals from the same population.
+We restrict our analysis to autosomes, where the two alleles of the child are the copies of one paternal and one maternal allele.
 For complete sequences, the probability is just $P(j)=\delta_{j,4}$ since there are four independent lineages.

-For NGS data, we denote by $r_{M}$, $r_{F}$ and $r_{S}$ the read depths of mother, father and son respectively.
-We obtain $P_c(j|r_M,r_F,r_S)$ by conditioning on the number of lineages $j'$ sequenced in the parents.
-We can rewrite it in terms of the probability $P_c(j'|c=4,r_M,r_F)$ of the parents alone (eq.(\ref{hellmanneq})): \beq P_c(j|r_M,r_F,r_S)=\sum_{j'=0}^4 P_t(j|j')P_c(j'|c=4,r_M,r_F) \eeq where $P_t(j|j')$ is obtained case by case depending on the probability that the sequences of the son could contain new alleles with respect to the parental sequences:
+For NGS data, we denote by $r_{M}$, $r_{F}$ and $r_{C}$ the read depths of mother, father and child respectively.
+We obtain $P_c(j|r_M,r_F,r_C)$ by conditioning on the number of lineages $j'$ sequenced in the parents.
+We can rewrite it in terms of the probability $P_c(j'|c=4,r_M,r_F)$ of the parents alone (eq.(\ref{hellmanneq})): \beq P_c(j|r_M,r_F,r_S)=\sum_{j'=0}^4 p_t(j|j',r_M,r_F,r_C)P_c(j'|c=4,r_M,r_F) \eeq where $p_t(j|j',r_M,r_F,r_C)$ is the probability of sequencing $j$ independent lineages in the trio given the number of independent lineages $j'$ sequenced from the parents. $p_t(j|j',r_M,r_F,r_C)$ is obtained case by case depending on the probability that the sequences of the child could contain new alleles with respect to the parental sequences and the probability to detect them.
+For example, consider the case $j'=3$.
+Then there is only a single allele in the parents that has not been sequenced.
+This allele is absent in the child with 50\% probability (in this case $j=3$ because no new alleles are sequenced in the child) or it could be present with 50\% probability, but not sequenced (then $j=3$ with probability $2^{-r_c}$) or could be sequenced (then $j=4$ with probability $1-2^{-r_c}$).